How to Use Twitter to Boost Your Business?

 Twitter is not only for socializing and increasing followers, but it’s also becoming one of the top social media platforms for marketing.
 Let’s discuss how it provides an opportunity for marketing and building relationships with your prospects.

-How to properly market on Twitter?
+How to behave on Twitter?

 When you enter the world of Twitter, it’s easy to get lost in the sea of tweets, retweets, and hashtags.
 But Twitter can be a powerful medium for your business if you know how to use it correctly.